 1. Coastal Area:

-The coastal area of Hormozgan Province starts from the highest contour line from which the marine phenomena may influence the land and ends up to the coastal zone border.
+The coastal area of Hormozgan Province starts from the highest contour line from which the marine phenomena may influence the land and ends up in the coastal zone border.
 This borderline in the land side is delineated based on various boundaries such as boundaries of watersheds reaching the sea, contour line of the highest mountain peaks parallel to shoreline, political boundaries of coastal countries, closest access roads, legal borders of towns, boundaries of areas with population concentration, and boundaries of environmental protected areas (Figure 1).

 2. Hazard Zone: